SexChrLab/RodentAddiction/README.md

 - walker/**walker_directory_strucutre.txt**

 ### 02/12/2021
-Uploaded file:
+Uploaded files:
 - walker/**walker_file_sizes.txt**
+- powell/**powell_file_sizes.txt**

-Includes the original file sizes for all Walker files, so they can be double-checked if there are errors in the workflow.
+Includes the original file sizes for all Walker & Powell files, so they can be double-checked if there are errors in the workflow.

 ## To-Do List
 ### General